merliseclyde/BAS/CONTRIBUTING.md

 Please don't submit pull requests that change existing behaviour.
 Instead, think about how you can add a new feature in a minimally invasive way.

-## Style Guild for Contributing to BAS
+## Style Guide for Contributing to BAS

 A consistent style improves the readibility of your code.
 I am not wed to a particular style and generally draw from both